HeroesToolChest/HeroesDataParser/README.md

 OPTIONS:
                                  DEFAULT
     -h, --help                              Prints help information
-    -p, --storage-path <PATH>               Path to the Heroes of the Storm directory --download-ptr                      Download from the PTR server instead of live (online storage-type only) -d, --directory <PATH>       mods       Directory and its subdirectories to extract, path must start with mods (can be specified multiple times)
+    -s, --storage-path <PATH>               Path to the Heroes of the Storm directory --download-ptr                      Download from the PTR server instead of live (online storage-type only) -d, --directory <PATH>       mods       Directory and its subdirectories to extract, path must start with mods (can be specified multiple times)
     -f, --filter <EXT>           *          Filter files by extension (can be specified multiple times) -t, --threads <NUMBER>       -1         Number of threads for file extraction (defaults to max processors) -o, --output-path <PATH>                Output directory for extracted files (defaults to current directory)
 ```
-`-p, --storage-path` is required if the `storage-type` argument is set to `game`.
+`-s, --storage-path` is required if the `storage-type` argument is set to `game`.

 If the `storage-type` argument is set to `online`, the `--download-ptr` option can be used to specify whether to download from the PTR server instead of live.